jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 ---
 In the era of making money online, so many people want to know how to become a better writer.

-Here are 15 of the best tips I know that will help you become a better writer.
+Here are 16 tips I know that will help you become a better written content creator.
 I've used them to increase sales and improve my writing program and book marketing.

 You probably didn't learn any of these in school, but school isn't in the business of teaching you how to: